GabrieleBocchi/unitn-mds/README.md

 Here the watermark is extracted from the given images.
 The same procedure applied in the `embedding` phase is applied to each of the three images.
-We rely on an hardcoded SVD value to better distinguish the mark in the image.
-SVD is computed for both mark extracted from the watermarked image and attackd image, then compared.
-If some equality conditions are meet, the mark is considered recovered.
+After extracting watermarks from watermarked and attacked images if the similarity is greater than the one provided by the ROC curve, the mark is considered recovered.

 Use the `detection` function with the following parameters: